JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ## Introduction

-Working with relational databases it is important to keep them synchronized with the data model represented in the source code.
-There are two popular approaches to this challenge.
+To ensure the data model in the source code matches the relational databases, it's crucial to keep them synchronized.
+There are two commonly used methods to tackle this challenge.

 ### Database first

-This approach takes the database as the first-class citizen, while data model classes (POJOs or JPA entities) are derived from the database schema via code generation, aka "Database reverse engineering".
-Following this scenario, you should not touch the generated classes, because they can be re-generated at any moment, and all changes made in the source code will be lost.
-Also, this way **doesn't save you from the migration scripts generation**, because they will be required to upgrade the existing installations to the newest version.
+In this approach, the database takes precedence over data model classes (POJOs or JPA entities), which are generated from the database schema through code generation, also known as "Database reverse engineering."
+It's essential to avoid altering the generated classes since they can be regenerated at any time, and any changes made in the source code will be lost.
+However, this approach **does not eliminate the need for migration script generation**, as they are necessary for upgrading existing installations to the latest version.

 ### Source code first

-This is an opposite approach having the single source of truth in the data model classes.
-Hence, the database gets modified in accordance with changes in the data model.
-To handle database update, the difference between the old state of the database and up-to-date state of the data model classes should be represented in migration scripts of any format (Flyway SQL migrations or Liquibase changelogs).
+This is the opposite approach, here the data model classes serve as the single source of truth.
+Hence, the database gets modified by changes made in the data model.
+To update the database, migration scripts must represent the changes between the outdated database state and the current state of the data model classes in any format, such as Flyway SQL migrations or Liquibase changelogs.

-**JPA Buddy** provides convenient tools that help developers to proceed with each of the described scenarios.
+**JPA Buddy** provides convenient tools to help developers proceed with each of these two scenarios.
 This guide shows how JPA Buddy can save a lot of time for differential update scripts generation.

 ## Database Connection

 The first thing you need to do to use the database versioning features is to create a DB connection.
-The correct way to do it and possible issues are described in the separate <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">documentation</a>.
+A separate <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">documentation</a> describes how to do this correctly and mentions any possible problems you may encounter.
 Check it out to learn more.

 ## Library Support

-JPA Buddy supports two most used solutions that are often used in Java applications along with JPA: **<a href="https://flywaydb.org/" target="_blank">Flyway</a>** and **<a href="https://www.liquibase.org/" target="_blank">Liquibase</a>**.
+JPA Buddy supports two popular solutions that are often used in Java applications along with JPA: **<a href="https://flywaydb.org/" target="_blank">Flyway</a>** and **<a href="https://www.liquibase.org/" target="_blank">Liquibase</a>**.
 However, there is an option to obtain DDL scripts for your JPA entities even if none of these are used in the project.

 If you would like to see a short overview and practical examples of using Flyway or Liquibase you can use the following links:

 * https://www.baeldung.com/database-migrations-with-flyway
 * https://www.baeldung.com/liquibase-refactor-schema-of-java-app

-To be certain that JPA Buddy is ready to help, make sure that the project contains right maven dependencies:
+Make sure that the project contains the right maven dependencies to enable the corresponding features:

 ```xml
 <dependency>